PrimeIntellect-ai/protocol/README.md

 - Allow miner to register on-chain with encrypted IP and capabilities

 ## System architecture (WIP)
+The following system architecture still misses crucial components (e.g. terminations) and is simplified for the MVP / intellect-2 run.

 ```mermaid
 sequenceDiagram
 participant B as Buyer <br />(via CLI / API)